Reviewed by: Eleanor Fairford, Full Governing Body, 26th September 2022

 Our procedures for responding to concerns about students at risk of or victims of modern slavery are informed by the statutory DfE guidance ‘Care of unaccompanied migrant child and child victims of modern slavery, published in November 2017.
 All concerns about students who may be being trafficked should be passed straight to the DSL on our standard concerns form.

-Peer on Peer abuse including ‘sexting’ and children displaying Harmful Sexual Behaviours
+Child on Child abuse including ‘sexting’ and children displaying Harmful Sexual Behaviours

-Peer on peer abuse can take many forms including physical (including hitting, kicking, shaking, biting, hair pulling etc.), sexual (e.g. inappropriate touching) and emotional abuse (including bullying & cyberbullying).
+Child on Child abuse can take many forms including physical (including hitting, kicking, shaking, biting, hair pulling etc.), sexual (e.g. inappropriate touching) and emotional abuse (including bullying & cyberbullying).
 Department for Education (DfE).

 A key provision was a new public sector Equality Duty, which came into force on 5 April 2011.
 This requires the school/college to: